strandedgrid Pricing model

 analyst-hours @ $150/h fully loaded → $1,200–$2,100 per site**.

-The product unit is therefore one **Site Dossier**:
+The product unit is one **Site Dossier** priced as a self-serve

 - 1 stranded-energy event (flare / curtailment / negative DA),